kkaarroollm/orders-project/README.md

 ![Kubernetes Diagram](assets/orders-project-v2.svg)

-The Kubernetes setup includes Deployments, StatefulSets (Mongo & Redis), ConfigMaps, Secrets, Ingress NGINX with the Cloudflared tunnel, and a CronJob for stock refilling.
+The Kubernetes setup includes Deployments, StatefulSets (Mongo & Redis), ConfigMaps, Secrets, Ingress NGINX, and a CronJob for stock refilling.
 Each microservice is deployed as a dedicated Kubernetes deployment with a corresponding ClusterIP service.

 Three Helm-based init jobs run automatically upon the first deployment: